burnssa/ai-alignment-research/criminal-planning-geometry/EXPERIMENT_OUTCOMES.md

 - Near-zero base structure (random/worse-than-random)
 - Nearly identical aligned structure (~0.48 R²)

-**This strongly suggests RLHF explicitly creates the constitutional reasoning geometry** - it doesn't emerge from scale alone.
+**This suggests RLHF or post-training may be needed for conceptual emergence** in many cases — base models don't produce these representations by default.

 ### Model-Family Differences at Scale